pangling4/ME405_Lab5/readme.md

 for the system, the motors underwent step response tests to determine appropriate proportional and integral gains.
-However, these tests were performed without any load on the motor shaft, as attaching the links during a step response could damamge the robot.
+However, these tests were performed without any load on the motor shaft, as attaching the links during a step response could damage the robot.

 After final assembly, the robot was tested by having users draw on the touchpad and observing the behavior.
 The robot's intended functionality